Ganesh Visarjan: Do you know its importance?

 Why Ganesh Chaturthi is Celebrated?

-The Significance of Ganesh Visarjan
+The Significance of Ganpati Visarjan

 Ganpati Visarjan, showing the celebration as Lord Ganesha's idol is immersed in water.